Frequently asked questions

 Is your church accessible if I have mobility problems?

 Yes, and our stewards will be very willing to help you.
-We do have fixed pews in the building, so unfortunately wheelchair users have to work around this, but all access is ramped and we have an accessible toilet.
+We no longer have fixed pews in the building, so wheelchair users can sit anywhere, all access is ramped and we have an accessible toilet.